cartobucket/auth/README.md

 # Cartobucket Auth

+** WARNING - NOT PRODUCTION READY **

+The motivation behind this project was to explore an opinionated OAuth 2.1 & OIDC implementation.
+The aim is to create an implementation that is useful for developers to both understand the concepts of OAuth 2.1 and OIDC, as well as, provide a useful environment to explore the OAuth/OIDC concepts.ter

 ## Domain Model

 The Domain Model is an attempt to build a ubiquitous language for discussing the major concepts of the Application.